stackrox/stackrox/pkg/features/README.md

 ## Adding a feature flag

 To add a feature flag, add a variable with your feature to `list.go`.
-To register this feature flag variables, you are required to provide the following:
+To register feature flag variables, you are required to provide the following:

 * Name: This is a short description of what this flag is about.
-* Environment Variable name: This is the environment variable which needs to be set to override the default value of this flag.
+* Environment variable name: This is the environment variable which users set to override the default value of this flag.
 Env var names **must** start with `ROX_`.
 * Options:
   * `unchangeableInProd` makes the flag unchangeable in release builds.
 On development builds, the setting _can_ be changed.
 Consider using this option in the early stage of feature development.
   * `enabled` makes the flag enabled by default.
-Use this option when the feature is complete, meet GA requirements, and needs to be enabled.
+Use this option when the feature is complete, meets GA requirements, and needs to be enabled.

 > :warning: To introduce features that could be disabled in release builds, you must be cautious to ensure that Central returns to "normal" state after disabling the feature.
 > Sometimes it is not as simple as turning off the feature flag to return Central to the "normal" state for various reasons, including (but not limited to) schema and data changes.